maxmerc/PokerBenchFineTune/README.md

 ```

 Running top-to-bottom with these flags: loads cached data → deploys existing
-SFT + DPO → evaluates on 500 test rows → produces plots and CSV → cleans up
+SFT + DPO → evaluates on 500 test rows → produces plots and CSV
-deployments. **This is the workflow for the draft report.**

 ### To retrain